What Local Offices Can I Run for?

 To add to the confusion, not all local government positions are elected.
 Some are appointed elected officials.
 For example, most city council positions are elected offices, including the town mayor.
 This council then typically chooses qualified people and appoints them to other government roles (e.g., city manager, police chief, city planners, etc.).

-Let’s review several ways that you can determine what local political office to run for.
+Let’s review several ways to determine what local political office to run for.

 1. When are the next elections?